 Source: Comex Stat/Ministry of the Economy

-In October 2021, the main destinations of Brazilian dairy products were: Venezuela (12.3%; US$ 664.9 thousand), Chile (10.3%; US$ 557.1 thousand), United States (10.1%; US$ 545.3 thousand), Argentina (9.8%; US$ 534 thousand) and Paraguay (9,8%; US$ 531,9 thousand).
-These countries accounted for 52.2% of the Brazilian exports of the sector.
-Regarding the variations in Brazilian foreign sales to these destinations, the largest was recorded for Argentina (+360,6%).
-Exports to the destination had an increase of US$ 418 thousand compared to the exports from October 2020.
+dairy productsVenezuela Chile United States Argentina Paraguay Argentina

 Fish

 The fish industry exported US$ 43 million in October 2021.
 This figure represents a 52.5% expansion compared to the same month in 2020.
 In the aggregate year until October, exports from the sector totaled US$ 283.9 million, 35.4% growth compared to the same period in 2020.